tus/tus-resumable-upload-protocol/protocol.md

 continued.

-The example below shows the continuation of a 100 byte upload that was interrupted after 70 bytes were transfered.
+The example below shows the continuation of a 100 byte upload that was interrupted after 70 bytes were transferred.

 **Request:**